kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q13
 Select the correct statement regarding *compartment syndrome*:

-	A. It presents early with a pulseless limb - F
+	A. It presents early with a pulseless limb
 	B. Ischaemia occurs initially because compartment pressures exceed capillary pressures
-	C. Operative management is only mandatory after failed conservative treatment - F
+	C. Operative management is only mandatory after failed conservative treatment
-	D. Compartment pressures must be measured prior to any surgical procedure -
+	D. Compartment pressures must be measured prior to any surgical procedure
-	E. Fasciotomy is a recognised cause - F
+	E. Fasciotomy is a recognised cause
 #### Answer: B. Ischaemia occurs initially because compartment pressures exceed capillary pressures - TRUE

 ### Q14
-All of the following are true statements regarding *diverticular disease*, EXCEPT:
+All of the following are true statements regarding *diverticular disease*, **EXCEPT**:

-	A. It is found more commonly in the developed world - T
+	A. It is found more commonly in the developed world
-	B. Surgical treatment is usually unnecessary in acute uncomplicated disease - T
+	B. Surgical treatment is usually unnecessary in acute uncomplicated disease
 	C. Diverticulae are most commonly found in the descending colon
 	D. Perforation and fistula formation can result from an attack of acute diverticulitis - T
 	E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration
 #### Answer: C. Diverticulae are most commonly found in the descending colon - *FALSE* = E. Resolution of the diverticulae can occur with a high-fibre diets and adequate hydration
-- Diverticular disease is more prevalent in the developed world
+- Diverticular disease is more prevalent in developed world
  	- Theories suggest this may be due to dietary factor
 - Prevention and not resolution of diverticular disease may occur with use of a high-fibre diet
 	- Which theoretically puts less strain on the colon